michaelm4320/spring-boot/README.md

 Response: The HTML page is sent as a response to the user's browser, and the user sees the web page on their screen.

+# How to run

+Ensure IntelliJ is using Command Prompt Terminal.
+File > Tools > Terminal > Shell Path: cmd.exe

+On the terminal type 'mvnw.cmd spring-boot:run'

+On your web browser go to http://localhost:8080/myendpoint/

+To check health of springboot application go to http://localhost:8080/myendpoint/actuator/health

 # Resource
 https://spring.io/guides/gs/spring-boot/#scratch